One important thing to master under Linux System/Server Administration is package management using different package management tools.

 $ sudo apt content glances

-3. Check All Dependencies of a Package
+3. Check the Dependencies of a Package in Ubuntu

 $ sudo apt depends glances

-4. Search for a Package
+4. Search for a Package in Ubuntu

 $ sudo apt search apache2

-5. View Information About Package
+5. Show Information About a Package in Ubuntu

 $ sudo apt show firefox

-6. Verify a Package for any Broken Dependencies
+6. Check Package for Any Broken Dependencies

 Sometimes during package installation, you may get errors concerning broken package dependencies, to check that you do not have these problems run the command below with the package name.